Brainana/LHS-chatbot/README.md

   - We’ll be using [poetry](https://python-poetry.org/) for dependency management: install poetry with the command “pip install poetry”.
 Further basic usage information is [here](https://python-poetry.org/docs/basic-usage/).
   - Git clone from this repository: https://github.com/Brainana/LHS-chatbot
   - Modify .streamlit/secrets.toml to use your own ChatGPT API key
+  - Modify .config_remotedb.json with chromaDB ip and port
   - Make sure that poetry is configured to create the virtual environment in the project root folder with the command "poetry config virtualenvs.in-project true"
   - Use poetry to create the virtual environment with the command “poetry install” under the project root folder.
 You may see the message "The current project could not be installed: No file/folder found for package lexbudget If you do not want to install the current project use --no-root" but it’s only a warning and you can ignore it.
   - Get a shell for the poetry virtual environment with the command “poetry shell”